 In June 2011 the Ruusbroec Institute Library, together with its partner, the University Library, received the quality label of ‘Erkende Erfgoedbibliotheek’ (Acknowledged Heritage Library) as granted by the Flemish government.

-Following the May 23 2008 Cultural Heritage decree the Flemish government awards this label to organizations that take exemplaryresponsibility as administrators of cultural heritage materials.
-These libraries practice the five basic tasks of cultural heritage management (recognition and collection, preservation and safeguarding, presentation and guiding, participation) in a balanced manner and guarantee commitment to these tasks on management level.
-This recognition creates possibilities for (international) loans, the mobility of collections and the exchange of information.
+In line with the 2008 Cultural Heritage Bill (23 May 2008) the Flemish government bestows this label upon organisations that take seriously their responsibilities as a administrators of cultural heritage materials.
+They apply themselves to the four basic functions of such organizations (acquisition, maintenance/conservation, research, public engagement) in an organized fashion and commit themselves to these functions as far as management is concerned.
+Such recognition creates many possibilities for (international) loans, the mobility of collections and the exchange of information.

-The nonprofit organization Vlaamse Erfgoedbibliotheek organization (Flanders Heritage Library) is a network of heritage libraries.
-It was established at the end of 2008 by six representative libraries from various Flemish provinces at the end of 2008:
+Vlaamse Erfgoedbibliotheek (Flanders Heritage Library) is a network of heritage libraries.
+It was established by six representative libraries from various Flemish provinces at the end of 2008:

-Each of these partner libraries holds specific collections and related fields of expertise.
-This knowledge and experience is applied to support the field of heritage libraries in Flanders.
+Each of these partner libraries holds specific collections and, along with those collections, a great deal of specific fields of expertise.
+This knowledge and experience is mobilised in order to support the field of heritage libraries in Flanders.

-De Vlaamse Erfgoedbibliotheek is geared towards anyone with an interest in written, printed and digital heritage collections in libraries.
-Through projects and research, with support from the Flemish government, the organization aims to develop competence and spread knowledge about preserving, digitizing heritage library collections as well as making them accessible.
-Additionally, the Vlaamse Erfgoedbibliotheek ensures the exchange of expertise and professionalism in the sector, whilst creating awareness about the riches of heritage library collections in Flanders.
+Vlaamse Erfgoedbibliotheek is geared towards anyone with an interest in written, printed and digital heritage collections in libraries.
+Through projects and research, this organisation aims to develop competence and spread knowledge about preserving heritage library collections, as well as making them accessible.
+Additionally, it wishes to raise public awareness about the riches of heritage library collections in Flanders.